pglez82/react-responsive-pinch-zoom-pan/README.md

+Pablo: Some modifications that make it work in conjuction with the circles in boulderproblemweb.
+To build this project run `npm install` and `npm run prepublishOnly`.
+Boulderproblemsweb depend on this project.

 # react-responsive-pinch-zoom-pan

 A React component that adds pinch-zoom and pan capability to an `img` element.
 Both mobile and desktop browsers are supported.
 In desktop mode, you zoom with the mouse scrollwheel, and pan by dragging.